 With the name in common use, the Little Beverly Hills Neighborhood Organization was officially recognized by the City of Palm Springs in November 2014 and was subsequently incorporated as a Corporation by the founding residents in 2016.

-Samuel Sontag (former owner of Sontag Drugstores), Goldberg (a national hotel owner) and Jack Meiselman (a builder), through their entity Songold Land Development Company, built the first 20 homes.
+Samuel Sontag (former owner of Sontag Drugstores), Goldberg (a national hotel owner) and Jack Meiselman (a developer), through their entity Songold Land Development Company, built the first 20 homes.
 They were located on El Cielo Road and Canon Drive and built between October 1956 and March 1957; priced between $14,000 and $16,000.
 The architect is undocumented; however, it is possible that Jack Meiselman was involved in the design although he was not an architect.

 In late 1955, the remaining 64 lots were acquired by George Alexander and Joe (J.C.)
 Dunas (through their entity Beverly-Oakhurst Apartments).
 Along with Duane Tjomsland, Alexander and Dunas, through their entity Alexander Construction Company, built the remaining 64 homes between July 1957 and February 1958; priced between $18,950 and $19,775.
 These homes were marketed as Enchanted Village.
 The architecture firm of Palmer & Krisel created floor plans in January 1956 and January 1957 with the later one being used; now known as the Ramon Rise floorplan.
 This 3 bed, 2 bath floorplan was subsequently used in Enchanted home developments in Sunmor and Sunrise Park.
 Palmer & Krisel also designed one of the six elevations used in the Alexander tract - the Enchantment (flat roof elevation).
 William Krisel walked away from this project sometime around February 1957 likely because of a dispute with JC Dunas, George Alexander's business partner.
 As the tract required more than one elevation and given that the Alexanders only used architects with AIA designation, they turned to Richard Leitch, FAIA to complete the exterior looks of the home.
 Leitch's involvement has been uncovered by finding examples of all of the six non-Krisel elevations in subsequent Alexander Enchanted series tracts including Sunmor (Enchanted Estates) and Sunrise Parks (Enchanted Homes).
 The Desert Sun in 1958 noted that homes in what would become the Sunrise Park tract “are designed by the prominent architect Richard Leitch.”
 As all five non-Krisel elevations in Little Beverly Hills continue through the Enchanted series, Leitch is the architect of the other elevations.
 Known for other work in the Coachella Valley, Leitch was the architect behind the thirty-nine homes in Tierra Del Sol built in 1956, the clubhouse of the Indian Wells Country Club built also built in 1956 and a new unit in Thunderbird Villages built in 1966.

 There were six exterior styles created; El Dorado, Enchantment, Fiesta, Fleetwood, Flat Fleetwood and Suburba.
 The Enchantment (drawn by Krisel) was the furnished model home, located at 640 Compadre Road.
 Three additional elevations, built next to the model on Compadre Road, were used to show prospective buyers floor plan and roof line options that were available.
 (Note the El Dorado elevation was not built as a sample home on Compadre).
-Additionally, only one home with the Flat Fleetwood elevation was built in the neighborhood as this flat elevation replaced the Enchantment in future Enchanted Homes tracts.
+Additionally, only two homes with the Flat Fleetwood elevation was built in the neighborhood as this flat elevation replaced the Enchantment in future Enchanted Homes tracts.

 Eighteen of the remaining 22 lots were developed in 1978 as The Palms condominium complex.
 The remaining four lots fronting El Cielo from Ramon to Camino Parocela were used to build the now Casa del Cielo apartment complex in 1978 by the Francis Markley Company.